huawei-noah/SMARTS/README.md

 # Upgrade pip.
 pip install --upgrade pip

 # Install smarts with extras as needed.
 Extras include the following:
+# `remote-agent` - needed for using social agents.
 # `camera-obs` - needed for rendering camera sensor observations, and for testing.
 # `test` - needed for testing.
 # `train` - needed for RL training and testing.